 We live in an era where change is sweeping the world of small business.
 Online business has created a whole new avenue for people looking to establish their businesses.
 Many consumers would rather shop online than in-store.
 For e-commerce businesses, the ability to connect with customers through the web in a way that was just a pipe dream in the past is just one of the many advantages of e-commerce.

 We are referring, of course, to social media.
 Through this incredible tool, you can now establish a link to your demographic that is direct, personal, and practical.
 In fact, customers now expect to find a social experience and online customer support from any e-commerce websites they patronize.
 Those shops that fail to offer a positive social experience risk losing customers to someone who will fulfill their desires.
 That's why you need to get your e-commerce social media strategy right.

 Social Marketing vs. Social Shopping

 When speaking to the owners of e-commerce sites, it's amazing how often they confuse social marketing and social shopping.
 While both should be utilized by the savvy e-commerce professional, they are not the same thing.

 Social marketing is the use of social media platforms to help promote your business.
 Usually, this is done through direct engagement with consumers—holding contests, updating status messages, asking for feedback in replies, and the like.
 It may also be done by creating content aimed toward sharing, such as YouTube viral video campaigns or Pinterest boards.

-Social shopping is about making the shopping experience available on social media sites and hopefully encouraging customers to share their purchases.
+Social shopping, also known as social commerce, is about making the shopping experience available on social media sites and hopefully encouraging customers to share their purchases.
 For example, you might set up a shopping cart on Facebook, allowing customers to buy right on the "liked" page.

 Benefits of Social Marketing